eliseshaffer/portfolio/src/index.md

 I've worked in the security, payments, and consumer electronics industries.
 View my full [resume here](/resume).

-I also give talks, develop courses, and blog about various topics.

 In my spare time, I enjoy cycling, cooking, and reading.

 I keep a list of the tech I use [here](/uses).